wesleychildress/wwMpi/README.md

 # wwMpi
-an attempt to automate the instaltion and configuration of a cluster with warewulf and mpich
+an attempt to automate the installation and configuration of a cluster with warewulf and mpich

 Guidelines for Creating Debian 7.11 Linux Cluster
 ####